These aren’t my pants — and other ways I’m bootstrapping my way to the top.

 I came back to Canada defeated and broke.
 I’d spent the last of my savings working to win that grant, and now I had nothing.
 One of my best friends convinced me to move in with her in Toronto.
 She said I could sleep on her couch, borrow her clothes and sneak into her workplace at the Centre for Social Innovation until I got back on my feet.
 So I slept on her couch for months, sneaking into every education conference I could, bouncing around between Montreal and Toronto.
 I gatecrashed more events, kept writing in my blog, and started getting requests to use the toys in youth programs in Uganda and Trinidad.
 I went back to Harvey’s studio in Montreal, made 8 more prototypes.
 Sanded them in another best friend’s lab, and sent them on their way.

 Then, just a month after publicly announcing the name Twenty One Toys, I made my first official toy sale to a school board in Toronto.
 Thanks to a consultant I met at one of those unconferences, a school board found my TEDx talk on Twitter and put in a pre-order for 30 toy sets.
 I nervously asked: “Great!
 Can you pay in full and wait 5 months for me to manufacture?”
 They agreed.
-The following week we won 3 awards — The Centre for Social Innovation’s Youth Agents of Change Award (free rent and mentorship!), the Youth Social Innovation Capital Fund (a 2-year $10k loan), and the Spin Master Innovation Award (a 4-year $50k loan with mentorship).
+The following weeks we won 4 awards — The Centre for Social Innovation’s Youth Agents of Change Award (free rent and mentorship!), the C2MTL Emerging Entrepreneur Award (exposure to an incredible community), the Youth Social Innovation Capital Fund (a 2-year $10k loan), and the Spin Master Innovation Award (a 4-year $50k loan with mentorship).
 I bought pants immediately.

 Why I’m still not wearing my own pants